 As a planning engineer in a construction project, you are responsible for keeping track of the progress of the project and ensuring that it stays on schedule.
-One of the tools that you will use to do this is Primavera P6, a software application that helps you to manage and update the project schedule.
+One of the tools that you will use to do this is Primavera P6, a software application that helps you in managing and updating the project schedule.

-One important aspect of updating the Primavera P6 schedule is determining the percentage complete of each activity.
+One important aspect of updating the Primavera P6 schedule is determining the percentage of completed activity.
 There are main two different types of percentage complete that you can use: duration percentage complete and physical percentage complete.
-In this article, we will explore the differences between these two types of percentages complete and discuss when it is appropriate to use each one.
+In this article, we will explore the differences between these two types of percentages completely and discuss when it is appropriate to use each one.